Dropout as a Regularizer of Interaction Effects: Analysis: Dropout Regularizes Interaction Effects

-Dropout operates by probabilistically setting values to zero.
-For clarity, we call this ``Input Dropout" if the perturbed values are input variables, and ``Activation Dropout" if the perturbed values are activations of hidden nodes.
+Dropout operates by probabilistically setting values to zero (i.e. multiplying by a Bernoulli mask).
+For clarity, we call this operation ``Input Dropout'' if the perturbed values are input variables, and ``Activation Dropout'' if the perturbed values are activations of hidden nodes.